open-chat-labs/open-chat/frontend/readme.md

 This library contains the OpenChat frontend domain model and is referenced by both the openchat-client and the openchat-agent libraries.
 The domain types are also re-exported from the openchat-client library so that the website itself can make use of them without directly depending on the shared lib.

+### openchat-sw

+This contains the site which bootstraps the custom OpenChat service worker.
+Our custom service worker supports the custom oc.app domain, provides fine grained caching of assets and handles push notifications.

 ### Turborepo

-The four packages are managed by `turborepo`.
-Unfortunately turborepo doesn't handle dev mode very well as it doesn't really have any way to deal with tasks that do not end very well.
+The five packages are managed by `turborepo`.
+Unfortunately turborepo doesn't handle dev mode very well as it doesn't really have any way to deal with tasks that do not end.

 Therefore to run locally you need to run the `npm run dev` tasks for each front end project separately.
 This can be made easier using a process manager such as `pm2`.